 Early access to credit left Sonya to juggle bills for most of her life.

 In 2009 the Credit Card Accountability, Responsibility and Disclosure (CARD) Act barred the sales of credit cards to anyone under age 21 without a cosigner.
-Congress enacted this legislation to curb rampant marketing of credit cards to young adults as soon as they turned 18.
-Regulators found that often credit use was not explained fully and that led to early onset problems with debt.
-Young adults would take on too much credit too fast, because they didn’t know any better.
+Congress enacted this legislation to curb the rampant marketing of credit cards to young adults as soon as they turned 18.
+Regulators found that often credit use was not explained fully and that led to early-onset problems with debt.
+Young adults would take on too much credit too fast because they didn’t know any better.

 Skirting the line to hook consumers when they’re young…